elcodedocle/uuid/README.md

 uuid class
 ==========
 #####*Universal Unique Identifier v3, v4 and v5 generator*
- Copyright: the PHP Documentation Group
+ Copyright: The PHP Documentation Group<br />
  License: Creative Commons Attribution 3.0 License

 ### How to use